virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```
 where:

-- `nodeId`, `nodeGroup`, `nodeType` *[optional]* - parameters that determine containers for the action to be executed.
+- `nodeId`, `nodeGroup`, `nodeType` *[optional]* - parameters that determine containers for the action to be executed at.
-By default `nodeGroup` equals to `sqldb`.
+By default the `nodeGroup` value is equal to `sqldb`.
-- `databaseName` - name of the database to be created
+- `databaseName` - the name of the database to be created
-- `user` - user name in the database, on behalf of which the application will be used
+- `user` - the user name in the database, on behalf of which the application will be used
-- `password` - password in the database, on behalf of which the application will be used
+- `password` - the password in the database, on behalf of which the application will be used
-- `dump` - link to the application database dump
+- `dump` - *URL* to the application's database dump

 ### ApplySqlPatch
-Available Nodes: *SQL* Databases (except for *Docker* containers)
+Available for *SQL* databases (except for *Docker* containers)
 ```
 {
   "applySqlPatch": [